kletobias/p2022/_projects/the-math-behind-br-stepping-the-weights.md

 $$N=10000$$, the denominator, using $$N$$ examples for each step is
 $$\sqrt{10000}\,=\,100$$, while for the minibatch it is $$\sqrt{100}\,=\,10$$.

-That means, that the SGD trades being 100 times less computationally expensive with a 10 times larger standard error for this example.
+That means that the SGD trades being 100 times less computationally expensive with a 10 times larger standard error for this example.